Watson-Crick conjugates of words and languages: -conjugates of a Language And Closure Properties of -conjugate Operation

-\section{$\theta$-conjugates of a Language And Closure Properties of $\theta$-conjugate Operation}
+\section{$\theta$-conjugates of a Language And Closure Properties of\\ $\theta$-conjugate Operation}

-{Conjugate operation or cyclic shift operation (\cite{csre}) is a unary operation on formal languages defined as $C(L) = \bigcup\limits_{w \in L} C(w)$ for some $L \subseteq \Sigma^*$.
-Here, $C(L)$ denotes the set of all conjugates of the language $L$.} In \cite{csre}, the authors showed that the family of regular languages is closed under the conjugate operation.
-In addition, the author of \cite{ref19} demonstrated that if $L$ is a context-free language, then $C(L)$ is also context-free. {Families of context-sensitive and recursively enumerable languages have also been shown to be closed under the conjugate operation by the author of \cite{cscs}.} Now, the definition of $\theta$-conjugate of a word can be naturally extended to a language.
-In this section, we first define the $\theta$-conjugate operation on languages and investigate whether or not certain families of languages are closed under the $\theta$-conjugate operation.
+Conjugate operation or cyclic shift operation (\cite{csre}) is a unary operation on formal languages defined as $C(L) = \bigcup\limits_{w \in L} C(w)$ for some $L \subseteq \Sigma^*$.
+Here, we call $C(L)$ as the set of all conjugates of the language $L$. \cite{csre} showed that the family of regular languages is closed under the conjugate operation.
+In addition, \cite{ref19} demonstrated that if $L$ is a context-free language, then $C(L)$ is also context-free. {Families of context-sensitive and recursively enumerable languages have also been shown to be closed under the conjugate operation by \cite{cscs}.} Now, the definition of $\theta$-conjugate of a word can be naturally extended to a language.
+In this section, we first define the $\theta$-conjugate operation on languages and investigate {the closure property of} certain families of languages under the $\theta$-conjugate operation.

 { \begin{definition} $\theta$-conjugate operation is a unary operation on formal languages defined as for some $L \subseteq \Sigma^*$.
-Here, $C_\theta(L)$ denotes the set of all $\theta$-conjugates of the language $L$. \end{definition} }
+Here, we call $C_\theta(L)$ as the set of all $\theta$-conjugates of the language $L$. \end{definition} }

 We now investigate closure properties of certain well-known families of languages with respect to $\theta$-conjugate operation.
-For this, we need the following result {whose proof is straightforward}. \begin{lemma} For a morphic involution $\psi$ and an antimorphic involution $\theta$ over $\Sigma$, if $\psi(a)=\theta(a)~ \forall a \in \Sigma$, then $\psi(u)=\theta(u^R)$ for $u\in \Sigma^*$. \end{lemma} First, we show that the family of regular languages is closed under $\theta$-conjugate operation, { i.e., we show that if $L $ is a regular language, then $C_\theta(L)$ is also regular.
-The proof is very similar to the argument presented by the authors of \cite{csre} on the closure of regular languages under the conjugate operation.
-Using their methodology and Lemma \ref{mn1}, we can construct a deterministic finite automaton (DFA) which accepts $\theta(y)x$ for every $xy$ in $L$.
-Here is the overview of our construction:}
+For this, we need the following result {whose proof is straightforward}. \begin{lemma} For a morphic involution $\psi$ and an antimorphic involution $\theta$ over $\Sigma^*$, if $\psi(a)=\theta(a)~ \forall a \in \Sigma$, then $\psi(u)=\theta(u^R)$ for $u\in \Sigma^*$. \end{lemma} First, we show that the family of regular languages is closed under $\theta$-conjugate operation.
+The proof is very similar to the argument presented by \cite{csre} on the closure of regular languages under the conjugate operation.